 In terms of triangular shapes, you have to multiply the width and length as though it is a rectangle and then divide the product by two.
 For a circular room, multiply the radius by itself and then by 3.14.

 In most cases, a room is irregular when it comes to dimensions.
 With such, simply divide the room into measurable subparts as best as you can, then find the areas and add them all together.

 Sound intensity or loudness is typically measured in decibels or dB.
 The dB levels of an air conditioner are reported in the description of the model, and most wall air conditioners make between 50 and 60 decibels of sound.

-So, all air conditioners, which include the through-the-wall AC, make some noise however most people favor those which are a lot quieter, particularly when the unit is in the house – in the bedroom specifically.
+So, all air conditioners, which include the through-the-wall AC, make some noise; however, most people favor those who are a lot quieter, particularly when the unit is in the house – in the bedroom specifically.

 BTU or British Thermal Units

 A BTU is the amount of thermal energy (heat) needed to raise the temperature of an lb. of water by a degree Fahrenheit.
 Be wary that most of the time in terms of AC units, BTU numbers are short for BTUs divided by hour.